McTavishLab/R_OpenTree_tutorials/_episodes/06-branch-lengths.md

 `datelife` takes as input either a tree with tip labels as scientific names (andd not names and ids), or a vector of scientific names.

-Get a _Canis_ subtree with tip labels that do not contain the _ott id_.
+Get a _Canis_ subtree with tip labels that do not contain the OTT id.

 ~~~